PLCE Investors Have Opportunity to Lead The Children's Place, Inc. Securities Fraud Lawsuit

-LOS ANGELES, March 14, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Children's Place, Inc. ("The Children's Place" or the "Company") (NASDAQ: PLCE).
+BENSALEM, Pa., March 21, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against The Children's Place, Inc. ("The Children's Place" or the "Company") (NASDAQ: PLCE).

 Class Period: March 16, 2023 – February 8, 2024